camsaul/humane-are/README.md

    (humane-are.core/install!))
 ```

-As a convenience this library provides the namespace `humane-are.install`.
-Simply requiring this namespace in a
+As a convenience this library provides the namespace `humane-are.install` which does exactly the same thing.
+Simply
-`.cljs` or `.cljc` file will install Humane Are for you.
+requiring this namespace in a `.cljs` or `.cljc` file will install Humane Are for you.

 ## License